hpreston/nso-getting-started/04b-mvu.md

 ## Building the Use Case
 Device NEDs provide access to some operational data along with the configuration data.
 The operational data available for a device is dependent on the NED, and not all NEDs support the same details.

 But remember that even if a NED doesn't model out some operational data natively, you can still use NSO to gather operational details by sending `show` commands out to any connected device centrally and capturing the output.
+Once you have that output, you can then put it through other industry standard parsing engines to get structured data from the show command output (example: [TextFSM](https://github.com/networktocode/ntc-templates) or [Genie and others](https://operational.io/network-automation-text-parsing-landscape/) ).

 ### Step 1: Nexus Devices
 The `cisco-nx` NED models out the MAC address table, let's check it out.